thumbnail image

 • Hello, Reader!
 Welcome to my little corner of the internet.
 I'm glad you're here.

 I'm Sarah Garfinkel and I'm a writer, editor, and educator.
-I live in Google Docs and also California.
+I live in Google Docs and also San Francisco.

-I write humor and satire for the New Yorker, McSweeney's, Reductress, The Rumpus, and Electric Literature, among other fun publications.
+I write humor and satire for the New Yorker, McSweeney's, The Rumpus, and Electric Literature, among other fun publications.
+I'm at work on new creative nonfiction essays which can feel scary but mostly rewarding and fun!
+Sometimes I interview authors because I want to learn all their secrets.
 I'm also an assistant editor of "Funny Women" on The Rumpus.

 I teach writing at Harvard University, Columbia University, Write the World, and 1:1.
 I've been lucky to work with students all over the world, both remotely and in-person.
-I love creating and adapting curriculum for all ages.
-Genres of writing I teach include personal narrative, opinion/op-ed, academic essay, college essay, and humor.
+I love creating and adapting original curriculum for all ages.
+Genres of writing I teach include personal narrative, opinion/Op-ed, academic essay, college essay, and humor.
+I'm also developing curriculum for a few brand-new courses (ooh la la!).

 • Humor & Satire